 - D Vistas and sense of space.
 Much of it is a long-green-tunnel.
 And even on the coast, much is in heath where you can’t see the ocean.
 We had only two five-star campsites, compared to the HRP or the South West Coast Path where nearly every night had a five-star camp with fantastic views.

 - D Historical/Cultural interest.
 There is no on-trail information about aboriginal history.
 There’s very little on-trail interpretive information about the history of Europeans in the area, and what little history is presented tends toward the same story repeated in each town.
+And there is little on-trail information about the natural history.
 The National Trails in the UK set a gold standard on this front, with in-situ interpretive signs and great historical diversity.

 - F Vehicles on the beaches – by far my biggest disappointment.
 Vehicles ruin many of the beaches on the Bibb track, where National Park status does not imply environmental protection.
 Even when there are no vehicles present, they have torn up the sand and occasionally driven into the dunes.
 Woe betide the federally listed Hooded Plover that tries to nest on those beaches.
 We even saw signs instructing 4WDs on the beaches to “keep to the wet sand because the threatened Hooded Plovers nest in the upper beaches” – a joke to issue that warning, as the evidence is clear that vehicles go everywhere once given access to the beach.

 We’ve hiked many trails in many countries and are a bit persnickety.
 If I only spent one month hiking each year, I would be disappointed if this was my only hike.
 On the other hand, we take several big hikes each year, and I felt this was a pleasant, easy, low-stress, and worthwhile hike.
 I wouldn’t repeat it, but I’m glad I did it.